-The National Cybersecurity Alliance and the Identity Defined Security Alliance (IDSA), present the first ‘Identity Management Day,’ an annual awareness event which will take place on the second Tuesday in April each year.
-The inaugural Identity Management Day will be held on April 13, 2021.
+The National Cybersecurity Alliance and the Identity Defined Security Alliance (IDSA), present ‘Identity Management Day,’ an annual awareness event which will take place on the second Tuesday in April each year.
+The 2nd annual Identity Management Day will be held on April 12, 2022.

 What is Identity Management Day?